Actor Art LaFleur dies at 78 in "Field of Dreams", "Sandlot" - ExBulletin

-Art LaFleur, a prolific actor best known for his role as Babe Ruth in the classic movie “The Sandlot” and as another baseball player in “Field of Dreams”, died Wednesday after a 10-year battle with Sickle Disease.
-Parkinson’s.
+(The hill) Art LaFleur, a prolific actor known for his role as Babe Ruth in the classic movie “The Sandlot” and as another baseball player in “Field of Dreams”, died Wednesday after a 10-year battle with the disease of Parkinson’s.
 He was 78 years old.

 “He was a generous, selfless man who carried on in his acting, but more importantly, he was who he was to his family and friends,” said Shelly LaFleur, who was with the late actor for 43 years.
 “Art was larger than life and meant the world to us.”